What is it

 Observe and/or interview the users to answer the questions identified in the A, I, and N blocks in the PAINstorming table.

 Use this data to ensure that any proposed products, services, or interventions are aligned with actual user preferences.

-- Helps generate thoughtful insights into the needs, priorities, and pain points for various stakeholders.
+- Helps generate thoughtful insights into the needs, priorities, and pain points for various users.

-- Make several of these to represent a wide swath of people.
+- Make several of these to represent a wide swath of stakeholders.

-- Generally requires some research – interviews, surveys, observations, etc – to develop an accurate answers.
+- Generally requires some research – interviews, surveys, observations, etc – to develop accurate answers.

-- Users risk developing a superficial representation based on assumptions rather than data if they try to generate a Persona without research.
+- Risk developing a superficial representation based on assumptions rather than data if they try to generate a Persona without research.